uga-ssrl/SSRLCV-Util/README.md

 # SSRLCV Utitilities

 The SSRLCV utilities are meant to help with debugging and data analysis of the SSRLCV output.
-This repository doees not included the SSRLCV library, the SSRLCV is maintained at [the SSRLCV gitlab page](https://gitlab.smallsat.uga.edu/payload_software/SSRLCV) and [mirrored on github](https://github.com/uga-ssrl/SSRLCV).
+This repository does not include the SSRLCV library, the SSRLCV is maintained at [the SSRLCV gitlab page](https://gitlab.smallsat.uga.edu/payload_software/SSRLCV) and [mirrored on github](https://github.com/uga-ssrl/SSRLCV).

 The programs are broken roughly into **IO** and **visualization**.
-IO helps with generating test cases or anylizing test data.
+IO helps with generating test cases or analyzing test data.
 Visualization helps with graphing and viewing test data.

 ### Recommended Additional Software Tools